 Global Classrooms: New York City Model UN Conference

-The Global Classrooms New York Model UN Conference will be held Feb 2, 2013 at City College in New York, NY.
+The Global Classrooms New York Model UN Conference was held Feb 2, 2013 at City College in New York, NY.

 Since its inception in 1999, students and teachers in the nation's largest school district have used Global Classrooms resources and curricular units to address topics in international affairs such as poverty, peace and conflict, and human rights.
 Students role-play as representatives from countries, interest groups and nongovernmental organizations in simulations of UN bodies.
 In addition to learning about international affairs and the world outside New York City, students cultivate consensus-building and negotiation skills as they work to resolve conflicts peaceably.

 It is increasingly critical that students learn skills such as reading comprehension, critical thinking, how to analyze information, and how to write and communicate effectively.
 To that end, the Global Classrooms program offers Model UN as an engaging activity for developing these skills as well as a vehicle for bringing international education into the classroom.